Amlodipine, Valsartan, and Hydrochlorothiazide Prescribing Information

-Amlodipine, valsartan and hydrochlorothiazide have been shown to be effective in lowering blood pressure.
-The 3 components of amlodipine, valsartan and hydrochlorothiazide tablets (amlodipine, valsartan, hydrochlorothiazide) lower the blood pressure through complementary mechanisms, each working at a separate site and blocking different effector pathways.
-The pharmacodynamics of each individual component are described below.
+Amlodipine/valsartan/hydrochlorothiazide has been shown to be effective in lowering blood pressure.
+The 3 components of amlodipine/valsartan/hydrochlorothiazide lower the blood pressure through complementary mechanisms, each working at a separate site and blocking different effector pathways.
+The pharmacodynamics of each individual component is described below.

 Following administration of therapeutic doses to patients with hypertension, amlodipine produces vasodilation resulting in a reduction of supine and standing blood pressures.
 These decreases in blood pressure are not accompanied by a significant change in heart rate or plasma catecholamine levels with chronic dosing.
 Although the acute intravenous administration of amlodipine decreases arterial blood pressure and increases heart rate in hemodynamic studies of patients with chronic stable angina, chronic oral administration of amlodipine in clinical trials did not lead to clinically significant changes in heart rate or blood pressures in normotensive patients with angina.

 With chronic, once-daily administration, antihypertensive effectiveness is maintained for at least 24 hours.
 Plasma concentrations correlate with effect in both young and elderly patients.
-The magnitude of reduction in blood pressure with amlodipine is also correlated with the height of pretreatment elevation; thus, individuals with moderate hypertension (diastolic pressure 105 to 114 mmHg) had about a 50% greater response than patients with mild hypertension (diastolic pressure 90 to 104 mmHg).
+The magnitude of reduction in blood pressure with amlodipine is also correlated with the height of pretreatment elevation; thus, individuals with moderate hypertension (diastolic pressure 105-114 mmHg) had about a 50% greater response than patients with mild hypertension (diastolic pressure 90-104 mmHg).
 Normotensive subjects experienced no clinically significant change in blood pressure (+1/-2 mmHg).

 In hypertensive patients with normal renal function, therapeutic doses of amlodipine resulted in a decrease in renal vascular resistance and an increase in glomerular filtration rate and effective renal plasma flow without change in filtration fraction or proteinuria.